This FAQ was developed by the Smart Card Alliance to answer questions about EMV.

 American Express, Discover, MasterCard and Visa have all announced their roadmaps for moving to EMV in the U.S. (See question 2)U.S. banks have already started issuing and some intend to issue payment cards with EMV technology to their customers.
 See http://www.emv-connection.com/u-s-emv-issuers/ for a list of U.S. credit and debit card issuers who are issuing or who have announced plans to issue EMV payment cards.

-- October 1, 2012 – PCI Audit Relief: If more than 75% of merchant Visa transactions originate from EMV-compliant POS terminals that support both contact and contactless transactions, the merchant may apply for relief from the audit requirement for PCI compliance (but is still mandated to be PCI compliant).
+- October 1, 2012 – PCI Audit Relief: If more than 75 percent of merchant Visa transactions originate from EMV-compliant POS terminals that support both contact and contactless transactions, the merchant may apply for relief from the audit requirement for PCI compliance (but is still mandated to be PCI compliant).

 - April 1, 2013 – Acquirer Compliance.
 Acquirers and sub-processors must be enabled to handle full EMV chip data in transactions.